 Americans spend an average of $1,700 per year on clothing and accessories, some people spend more, some less.
 To me, this seems like a lot of money that could be spent on travel.
 Which brings up one of the ways I am able to afford to travel.
 I limit my spending on clothing by scouring for discounts, and just having less clothing in general.
 I have been wearing some of the same clothing for years, it’s not essential for me to have a new outfit each week like television, online and magazine ads would try to convince me of.
 I don’t feel the need to buy new clothes all the time when I’m satisfied with the clothes I still have.
-To keep my style unique and fresh, I choose instead to mix and match my clothes, wear different makeup and accessorize.
+Not to mention consuming less is much better for the environment.
+Forget fast fashion-to keep my style unique, I choose instead to mix and match my clothes, wear different makeup and accessorize.

 Below you can view a variety of my clothing that has stuck by me (quite literally) as I’ve worn it through the years on my travels.